Description

 AveDuration:

-• Looking at average days below previous high in of 285 days in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (178 days).
+• Looking at average days below previous high in of 285 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (178 days).

 Performance (YTD)